playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRuleCombinators.md

 So scala *automagically* figures out how to transform a `JsValue` into an `Int`.
 How does this happens ?

-It's fairly simple, the definition of `read` looks like this:
+It's fairly simple.
+The definition of `read` looks like this:

 ```scala
 def read[I, O](implicit r: Path => Rule[I, O]): Rule[I, O]